 And stay tuned for these upcoming themes:

 February: THE RUMI-NATOR.
-A look at love and relationships, from the lofty poems of Rumi, to the funny/embarrassing/always interesting stories of my on-line dating escapades.
+A look at love and relationships, from the lofty poems of Rumi, to the funny/embarrassing/always interesting stories of my dating life.

 Recent Blog Posts

 If you’re like me, you probably spent some time this month laid up in the house with the flu.
 But I wonder...

 January 28, 2015 |